Young Adult Fantasy

 The Infinite Betrayal of June Grey

 My sixteenth birthday was less about candles and more about death.
-Not my death, of course, that would have been much too macabre for my seemingly delicate mother.
-No, this birthday was about the death I would be responsible for.
-The death that has clouded my mind since I was nine and walked into the mudroom looking for my polka dot boots.
+Not my death, of course, that would have been much too macabre for my seemingly delicate mother; no, this birthday was about the death I would be responsible for.
+The death that had clouded my mind since I was nine and walked into the mudroom, looking for my polka dot boots.
 Instead, I found my parents spraying their hands and forearms clean, spattering the porcelain wash bin a diluted crimson.

 Once the initial panic had passed, they sat me down, dried my tears, and showed me how to use a gun.

-Seven years later, the stories from that day still haunt me.
-Stories about monsters that hide in plain sight.
-The monsters my parents protect the humans from.
-They’re the reason I carry a firearm like others carry a cell phone.
-It's my lifeline and a constant reminder of the danger--and my purpose--in this world.
+Seven years later, the stories from that day still give me nightmares.
+They’re the reason I take comfort in the firearm tucked into the waistband of my jeans, the cool steel a constant reminder of my purpose in this world.
 I may not technically be a member of the Guard yet, but I still carry.
 And I certainly don't have the training to kill a full grown dragon, but I’d like to think I could bust a cap if I needed to.

 We bust into laughter, drowning out the music we weren’t listening to anyway.
 The older we get, the less moments we have like this, so I’m grateful for it.
 After tomorrow night, there may not be many more.

-The uncertainty that settles in my gut must show on my face, because he gives me an odd look and says, “Smile, Grey.
-It won’t be so bad.
-There’ll be food.”
-His brow furrows and he looks at me hard.
-“There will be food, right?”
+The uncertainty that settles in my gut must show on my face, because he gives me an odd look and says, “I’m just kidding, Grey.
+I wouldn’t be mean to you on your birthday.
+Now, tomorrow--that might be a different story--but today, you’re safe.”

-“Sure, Tuck.”
 Despite my apprehension, I smile.
-This is more of the Tuck I know--the easygoing boy with the cheerful grin.
-I much prefer him over the sullen, irritable version of yesterday.
-His emotions are more out of control than mine lately.
+This is more of the Tuck I know--the easy-going boy with the cheerful grin.
+I much prefer him over the sullen, irritable version I had the pleasure of meeting yesterday.

 But it's not the Promising that has Tuck on edge.
-Tomorrow we’ll start our training as dragon hunters, provided the Council decides to keep us.
+Tomorrow we'll go through the Induction, provided the Council decides to keep us.

 Two sharp knocks and my door creaks open.